ucb-bar/stac-top/docs/test_plan.md

 We have tested this setup with a STAC chip by jumper wiring from a STAC breakout board to an FT2232HL breakout board with a USB C connector, and then plugging that USB C port into a laptop.
+It seems that the chip must only be powered on after the USB C is plugged into a laptop so that the FT2232HL is not powered by the chip.
 To reduce jumper wire spaghetti, we plan to place the FT2232HL on the STAC test board, rather than using it as a separate breakout board.
 The USB C connector we plan to use is
 Amphenol [12402012E212A](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/12402012E212A/13683192).
 We will connect the USB-C port on the board to a USB-C port on a laptop using a cable such as Qualtek [3027007-005M](https://www.digikey.com/en/products/detail/qualtek/3027007-005M/9738749).
+We will also add a system reset button to allow us to reset the state of the FT2232HL if needed.

 Note: JTAG operations require the Rocket core to be able to execute instructions.